pkdev360/demo-repo/README.md

 ## Subheader

-I am learning the git.
+I am learning the git. \n
 this is the second line.